Walker Buehler: Boston Red Sox (2025)

 On December 28, 2024, Buehler signed a one-year contract with the Boston Red Sox worth $21.05 million, plus incentives.

 Buehler made his Red Sox debut on March 29, 2025, giving up four runs on seven hits in 4 1/3 innings against the Texas Rangers, getting the loss.
 He earned his first win in a Red Sox uniform in his next start, despite giving up five earned runs on seven hits in 5 innings.
 Buehler was placed on the injured list (IL) on May 2 due to shoulder inflammation.
 He returned to action on May 20 against the New York Mets, pitching 2 1/3 hitless innings before being ejected by home plate umpire Mike Estabrook for arguing balls and strikes.

 Buehler continued to struggle after that incident.
 In June, he only lasted more than four innings once - a seven-inning performance against the New York Yankees in which he gave up three runs, the fewest runs he gave up in a start in June.
 His June ERA was 11.07, raising his then season total to 6.45.
-He was able to reduce his ERA to 5.72 in July, going five innings in all but one of his four starts, including a seven-inning performance against the Philadelphia Phillies.
+He was able to reduce his ERA to 5.72 in July, going five innings in three of his four starts, including a seven-inning performance against the Philadelphia Phillies.
 On July 27, Buehler went 4 2/3 innings and gave up three runs on four hits against the Los Angeles Dodgers, his former team.

 Buehler's future in the rotation looked uncertain as of early August, as he again failed to reach five innings pitched in another subpar performance against the Houston Astros.
 But he bounced back with six scoreless innings in his next start against the San Diego Padres - his first scoreless outing all season, aside from the 2 1/3 innings he had pitched in May before he was ejected.
 On August 22, following two more below-average starts, Buehler was moved to the bullpen.

 On August 29, Buehler was released by the Red Sox.
-He went 7–7 with a 5.45 ERA, making 22 starts.
+While the normal routine would have been to designate him for assignment and seek to make a trade, they respectfully wanted to give him a chance to catch on with another team in advance of the playoff roster deadline cutoff.
+His final numbers with Boston was 7–7 with a 5.45 ERA in 22 starts.

-Philadelphia Phillies (2025–present)
+Philadelphia Phillies (2025)

-Buehler signed a minor league contract with the Philadelphia Phillies on August 31, 2025.
+On August 31, 2025, Buehler signed a minor league contract with the Philadelphia Phillies.
 He made one start for the Triple-A Lehigh Valley IronPigs, where he allowed two runs (one earned) across three innings.
 On September 12, the Phillies selected Buehler's contract, adding him to their active roster.
+He made three appearances (two starts) for Philadelphia, posting a 3–0 record and 0.66 ERA with eight strikeouts across 13 2/3 innings pitched.
+He was placed on the team's postseason roster for the NLDS against the Dodgers, but was not used as the Phillies were eliminated in four games.